 Makahiki Festivals are Still Held Today, and Ceremonial Protocols are Enacted

 The Essence of Makahiki Season Was Peace and Good Will to All

 When the Protestant Missionaries arrived in 1820, they introduced the traditional Christian Christmas Celebration.
 It is not hard to envision that these island people, who were already beginning to embrace Christianity, could easily include this as part of their traditional year-end festivities.

-After all, Hawaiians are no strangers to gatherings celebrating life and giving of gratitude.
-Plus, the singing of Christmas Carols surely captured their penchant to sing!
+After all, Hawaiians are no strangers to gatherings celebrating life and giving gratitude.
+Plus, the singing of Christmas Carols indeed captured their penchant to sing!

 Christmas in Maui

 Coming to Maui during the Holiday Season is a rare and unique experience.
-Sand under your feet on a warm, sunny beach, is our holiday snow year-round!
-Unless, of course, there is snow on the top of Haleakalā*, then it’s the best of both worlds.
+Sand under your feet on a warm, sunny beach is our holiday snow year-round!
+Unless there is snow on the top of Haleakalā*, then it’s the best of both worlds.

 Imagine your toes in the sand, the ocean lapping at your ankles while you gaze up at a snow-capped Haleakalā!
 What planet are we on?

 The magic of the Holiday Season in Maui is heavenly.
 The days are filled with special holiday events and fun-filled festivals during the whole month of December.

 There are special events celebrated by people of all faiths and traditions.